insure logo

 • When leaving your home, don’t forget copies of insurance policies, important papers and a photo or video inventory of your possessions.
 Keep all receipts accrued during the evacuation.
 An inventory can be completed quickly and easily on your smartphone and safely stored in the Cloud.

-Additionally, you have the option to have your vehicle covered for fire damage under your auto insurance policy if you carry comprehensive coverage.
-There is NO coverage for your car under your home policy, even if it burns while in your garage.
+Your vehicle is covered for fire damage under your auto insurance policy if you carry comprehensive coverage.
+There is no coverage for your car under your home policy, even if it burns while in your garage.

 Beware of home repair fraud